 (normative) Preprocessing for Generating Relative References

-Although relative references within packages can reference parts, Unicode strings that are similar to but are not strictly relative references are used to reference parts.
+Relative references are available for referencing parts.
+However, in reality, Unicode strings that are similar to but are not strictly relative references are also used to reference parts.
 [Example: "\a.xml" is not a relative reference since the backslash character is disallowed in RFC 3986/3987.]
 This annex specifies a preprocessing for the conversion of such Unicode strings to relative references.

 This preprocessing is neither required nor recommended.